heejungemily/xcode_tipCalculator/README.md

 The following **required** functionality is complete:

-* [o]User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 The following **optional** features are implemented:
 * [ ] Settings page to change the default tip percentage.